-The hourly rate for instructional or curriculum positions (i.e., regular and special education summer school educators, tutors, adult education educators, curriculum developers) shall be \$30 upon ratification of this Agreement, \$35 in 2013-2014, and \$40 in 2014-2015 and the hourly rate for supervisory positions (i.e., detention supervisor, bus duty supervisor) shall be \$24.
+The hourly rate for instructional or curriculum positions (i.e., regular and special education summer school educators, tutors, adult education educators, curriculum developers) shall be \$40 and the hourly rate for supervisory positions (i.e., detention supervisor, bus duty supervisor) shall be \$24.
 Subsequent postings for said positions shall include the appropriate designation and rate of compensation.